spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 #.
 Drag the newly created Import Model Importer item icon |importer_icon| from the tool bar and
    drop it into the *Design View*.
 This will open the Add Importer dialogue.
 Type in ‘Import Model’ and click on **Ok**.

-   .. note:: Each item in the *Design view* is equipped with three *connectors*
-      (the small squares at the item boundaries).

 #.
 Connect ‘Data Connection’ with ‘Import Model’ by first clicking on one of the
    Data Connection’s connectors and then on one of the Importer’s connectors.
 Connect